puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 - Release some of its subscriptions to trigger rebalancing until optimal range is reached

-When an instance goes down, all of its subscriptions will be immediately released and the optimal range for the other living nodes will change and thus the subscriptions will be reopened by the rest of the cluster.
+When an instance goes down, all of its subscriptions will be immediately released and the optimal range for the other living nodes will changemanaged network devices and thus the subscriptions will be reopened by the rest of the cluster.

 !!!